gsimchoni/Intro2DS/instructions/jupyter_instructions.md

 `cd C:/Intro2DS`

-2. Input:
+2. Run the container:

-Windows command-line: `docker run -p 8888:8888 -v %cd%:/home/joyvan jupyter/tensorflow-notebook`
+Windows command-line: `docker run -it -p 8888:8888 -v %cd%:/home/joyvan --entrypoint=bash jupyter/tensorflow-notebook`

-Windows Powershell, Linux, Mac: `docker run -p 8888:8888 -v  ${PWD}:/home/joyvan jupyter/tensorflow-notebook`
+Windows Powershell, Linux, Mac: `docker run -it -p 8888:8888 -v  ${PWD}:/home/joyvan --entrypoint=bash jupyter/tensorflow-notebook`

-This should download the `tensorflow-notebook` image from [Docker Hub](https://hub.docker.com/) (the first time), mount your current working library (C:\Intro2DS) and start `jupyter notebook`.
+This should download the `tensorflow-notebook` image from [Docker Hub](https://hub.docker.com/) (the first time).

+Then it will mount your current working library (C:\Intro2DS) so you can read from/write to it.

+Finally it will load a Linux (Ubuntu) terminal, something similar to:

+`jovyan@f16377e39355:~$`

-Sometimes Docker on Windows will ask your Windows password (or Microsoft account password if you don't have one) to share the folder.
-Do it.
+(Sometimes Docker on Windows will ask your Windows password (or Microsoft account password if you don't have one) to share the folder.
+Do it.)

+You are now in Linux land, with every python library you'll need, installed.

+3. You can try inputting `ls` to see that your local libraries are indeed mounted to this container.

+You can try inputting `python --version` to see the python version you'll be working in (`3.6.6`).

+4. Start Jupyter:

+`jupyter notebook`

 You should receive a message as if you were running `jupyter notebook` locally, to open the notebooks in your browser: